- 42km highway link to bypass Montreal and alleviate congestion.

 The new 42km western section of the Autoroute 30 will alleviate traffic congestion by providing a southern bypass route around the island of Montreal.
 At the same time, it will improve access, ease congestion and promote economic development in the Montérégie, the southwest corner of Quebec province, and strengthen commercial ties to neighboring Ontario and the northeast United States.

-Construction of the four-lane highway is scheduled to commence in Spring 2009 and finish in 2012, completing a highway link begun in the 1960s.
-The two-stage construction project involves a 35km western section between Châteauguay and Vaudreuil-Dorion.
-A 7km section connects the road to Salaberry-de-Valleyfield.
+Construction of the four-lane highway took place from 2009 to 2012, completing a highway link begun in the 1960s.
+The two-stage construction project involved a 35km western section between Châteauguay and Vaudreuil-Dorion.
+A 7km section connected the road to Salaberry-de-Valleyfield.

-The approximately C$1.5bn project includes two major bridge crossings – a 2.5km bridge over the Beauharnois Canal, part of the St. Lawrence Seaway, and another 1.8km in length over the St. Lawrence River – and a 100m tunnel beneath the Soulange Canal.
-Construction is expected to create about 19,000 jobs.
+The approximately C$1.5bn project included two major bridge crossings — a 2.5km bridge over the Beauharnois Canal, part of the St. Lawrence Seaway, and another 1.8km in length over the St. Lawrence River — and a 100m tunnel beneath the Soulange Canal.
+Construction created more than 14,000 jobs.